-The values and beliefs of a leader are instrumental in determining the culture of an organisation.
-Organisational transformation begins with the personal transformation of the leaders.
+The values and beliefs of a leader are instrumental in determining the culture of an organization.
+Organizational transformation begins with the personal transformation of the leaders.

-Carry out a second assessment and receive a new LDR and additional charts, which map changes from the previous review.
+Carry out a second assessment and receive a new Leadership Development Report and additional charts, which map changes from the previous review.
 Use this to build upon the leader’s action plan.

 Chart additional progress in a third review, which shows development over the period and provides a view of possible next steps.

-The LER is an extension of the Leadership Development Report (LDR).
-It is designed to support an ongoing leadership development programme by helping coaches and leaders understand the actions a leader needs to take to realise his or her full potential.
-The LDR compares a leader’s perception of his or her operating style with the perception of their superiors, peers and subordinates.
+The Leadership Evolution Report is an extension of the Leadership Development Report.
+It is designed to support an ongoing leadership development program by helping coaches and leaders understand the actions a leader needs to take to realize his or her full potential.
+The Leadership Development Report compares a leader’s perception of his or her operating style with the perception of their superiors, peers, and subordinates.
 The process is repeated on two subsequent occasions to track progress.

-The LER starts in year one with an LDR, which shows a leader how their leadership style is perceived by their assessors and allows them to compare this to their own view of how they lead others.
-In addition, assessors will identify the 10 values/ behaviours which they believe will help the leader to become the best they can be.
-The report also identifies 26 areas, mapped to the Seven Levels of Leadership Consciousness Model, against which both leaders and their assessors have clarified to what extent they believe the area to be a strength, an area for development or not relevant in their current role.
+The Leadership Evolution Report starts in year one with a Leadership Development Report, which shows a leader how their leadership style is perceived by their assessors and allows them to compare this to their own view of how they lead others.
+In addition, assessors will identify the 10 values/behaviors which they believe will help the leader to become the best they can be.
+The report also identifies 18 areas, mapped to the Barrett Leadership Model, against which both leaders and their assessors have clarified to what extent they believe the area to be a strength, an area for development or not relevant in their current role.
 This data helps leaders and their coaches put together an action plan to support them in their continuing development.

-On two subsequent occasions, the LDR process will be repeated but the report produced will be an LER which builds on the LDR and provides additional plots to show progress from the previous report(s).
-A table maps the percentage strength the leader demonstrates against each of the 26 behaviour statements over the period.
+On two subsequent occasions, the Leadership Development Report process will be repeated but the report produced will be a Leadership Evolution Report which builds on the Leadership Development Report and provides additional plots to show progress from the previous report(s).
+A table maps the percentage strength the leader demonstrates against each of the behavior statements over the period.